OpenMDAO/OpenMDAO/openmdao/docs/index.rst

 User Guide
 ***************************

-These are a collection of tutorial problems that teach you import concepts and techniques for using OpenMDAO.
+These are a collection of tutorial problems that teach you important concepts and techniques for using OpenMDAO.
 For new users, you should work through all material in **Getting Started** and **Basic User Guide**.
 That represents the minimum set of information you need to understand to be able to work with OpenMDAO models.